kiritigowda/MIVisionX-setup/README.md

 ## Prerequisites for running the scripts
-1. ubuntu 16.04/18.04
+1. Ubuntu `16.04`/`18.04` or Centos `7.5`/`7.6`
 2. [ROCm supported hardware](https://rocm.github.io/hardware.html)
 3. [ROCm](https://github.com/RadeonOpenCompute/ROCm#installing-from-amd-rocm-repositories)

 ## scripts
 This folder has the following python scripts

-1. **MIVisionX-setup.py** - This scipts builds all the prerequisites required by MIVisionX.
+1. **MIVisionX-setup.py** - This script builds all the prerequisites required by MIVisionX.
 The setup script creates a deps folder and installs all the prerequisites, this script only needs to be executed once.
-If -d option for directory is not given the script will install deps folder in '~/' directory by default, else in the user specified folder.
+If -d option for the directory is not given the script will install deps folder in '~/' directory by default, else in the user-specified folder.

 usage: